forthy42/net2o/wiki/squid-contracts.md

 + Claimed money cheque (anybody who has the transaction can claim the money;
   requires trust to the ledger node that accepts the cheque): SA-DSA+D
 + Money transfer (only the designated recipient can claim the money): SA-SA+D1D
-+ Creation of asset and obligation: SA+O-D
++ Creation of asset and obligation: SA+OBD
-+ Two party purchase: SA¹+A²-SA¹-A²+1D2D
++ Two party purchase: SA¹+A²-S¹B²B1D2D
-+ Two party purchase delivery: SA-SO+1D2D (annihilates the asset)
++ Two party purchase delivery: SA-SOB1D2D (annihilates the asset)
-+ Bid/Ask in an exchange: SA¹+A²-D, finalized by SA¹+A²-DSA¹-A²+D. Note that
++ Bid/Ask in an exchange: SA¹+A²-D, finalized by SA¹+A²-DS¹B²BD.
+Note that
   bids/asks in an exchange can be more complicated when they are only partly fulfilled; the splitting requires action by the bidder; and also note that this kind of bid requires, like the cheque, trust in the ledger node; but less than: The ledger node can only buy for the same price, not steal the money.
   Better finalize the contract with the other side.
-+ Auction offer: SA¹-, auction bid: SA¹-SA¹+A²-D, auction conclusion:
++ Auction offer: SA¹-, auction bid: SA¹-S¹BA²-D, auction conclusion:
-  SA¹-SA¹+A²-D1A²+D. Auction offers are signed with an end-of-auction beginning to indicate the timeout, and the offering party can select the best match, allowing other algorithms as maximum price, too, or other timeout algorithms than the fixed deadline; e.g. 15 minutes after last bid
+  SA¹-S¹BA²-D1²BD.
+Auction offers are signed with an end-of-auction beginning to indicate the timeout, and the offering party can select the best match, allowing other algorithms as maximum price, too, or other timeout algorithms than the fixed deadline; e.g. 15 minutes after last bid